What does “IDK” mean and how do I use it?

 Where does the word IDK come from?

-The origin of this abbreviation comes from the English-speaking peoples of the United States.
-"IDK" was mainly used to replace the English phrase "I don't know'.
+The origin of this abbreviation comes from English-speaking people in the United States.
+“IDK” was mainly used to replace the English phrase "I don't know'.
 Then the expression became increasingly popular.

-It made its appearance in the Urban dictionary in 2003, whose definition is the abbreviated form of "I don't know".
+It appeared in the Urban Dictionary in 2003, where it is defined as the abbreviated form of “I don't know.’.

 Today, the expression is used in French-speaking circles, but also all over the world.
 Subsequently, with the creation of instant messaging, it became accessible to everyone.
 It is very easy to adopt with the message to save time.